Charlie Jacobs: Boston Bruins

-Since 2000, Jacobs has served the Bruins as Alternate Governor to the NHL Board of Governors.
-He has also served the team as Principal since 2002.
+Jacobs is CEO of the Boston Bruins.
+Since 2000, he has been an Alternate Governor to the NHL Board of Governors.

-According to his Profile in Sports Business Journal, Jacobs' time at the helm of the Bruins has helped transform the organization into one that is much more "fan-friendly."
-It was also Jacobs who chose to hire both GM Peter Chiarelli and Vice-President Cam Neely at the conclusion of the 2005–2006 season, helping boost game attendance in the process.

 Following the Bruins' Stanley Cup win in 2011, the team's players and management, including Jacobs, were invited to the White House to commemorate their victory.

+In partnership with Fenway Sports Group, Jacobs has been instrumental in the growth of NESN, the regional sports cable and satellite television network where he was on the board for 22 years.
+Most notably, he played a big role in NESN becoming the first U.S. regional sports network to offer its content on a direct-to-consumer basis, successfully rolling out NESN 360 to fans in a cord-cutting era.
+Under Jacob’s leadership, the Boston Bruins have created and produced multiple shows exclusively for NESN, including four-time New England Emmy-winning show Behind the B and New England Emmy-winning kids program Bruins Academy.

 In June 2013, it was revealed that Jacobs gave season tickets for life to Marge Bishop, a seventy-seven-year-old fan who had had season tickets since the time of the Nixon administration but was unable to renew her tickets in 2006 due to price increases.
 In 2004, Jacobs personally invited Bishop to join the organization's Season Ticket Advisory Board when she was first thinking about not renewing her tickets.
 She kept the tickets for two more seasons, before eventually deciding she no longer could.
 At this point, Jacobs gave her a backstage tour of the TD Garden arena and concluded the experience by providing her with a VIP pass good for any Bruins game.

 Board memberships and charity

-Both Jacobs and his wife have worked with the Dana Farber Cancer Institute, Boston Children's Hospital, Bridge Over Troubled Water, and the Cardinal Cushing School.

-Jacobs also serves on the board of directors for Ellis Memorial & Eldridge House and the Board of Trustees for The New England Sports Museum.

-Jacobs is the chairman and founder of the Boston Bruins Foundation, an organization that helps children living in the Boston area by providing grants to organizations that improve health, education, athletics, and community outreach for children.
-Following the Bruins' Stanley Cup victory in 2011, Jacobs brought the Cup to The Jimmy Fund Clinic to visit with children battling pediatric cancer.
+Jacobs is the Founder and Chairman of the Boston Bruins Foundation, whose mission is it assist charitable organizations that demonstrate a commitment to enhancing the quality of life for children and families throughout New England.
+Since its inception in 2003, the Boston Bruins Foundation has raised more than $62 million.

+Jacobs is active in numerous local organizations, including The Massachusetts Business Roundtable, Boston College Chief Executives Club and The Sports Museum, where he is on the board.